Skip to main content

 widthnumber4Width of the screen (Height is automatically calculated at 16:9)

-urlstring-URL of the video
+urlstring-URL of the video (optional)

 playingbooleantrueInitial playback state